aws/aws-iot-device-sdk-embedded-C/README.md

 be `/usr/local/lib`.

-Upon entering `make install`, the location of each library will be specified first followed by the location of all installed headers.
+Upon entering `make install`, the location of each library will be specified first followed by the location of all installed headers:
 ```
 -- Installing: /usr/local/lib/libaws_iot_defender.so
 -- Installing: /usr/local/lib/libaws_iot_shadow.so